yeslogic/prince-docs/README.md

 (Hint: If *really* need be, you could do without Jing, just fix your Makefile.)

+Also the rasterized Page Region image is generated outside of the Docusaurus framework - you first need to run `make` in the `./website/properties` folder.

-The quick and lazy thing, is to run, instead of `yarn start`, just the following command from the `./website` folder:
+Both makefiles are called from the Makefile in the `./website` folder.
+To start the fully set up documentation, instead of just `yarn start`, you run the following command from the `./website` folder:

 ```
-    $ cd ./properties && make && cd - && yarn start
+    $ make && yarn start
 ```